Thibstars/NetAware/README.md

 ## Demo
 Looking for a quick demo?
 Play around with this sample code to discover IP addresses along with open TCP/IP ports and MAC addresses on your local network.

+If you prefer to look at a GUI demo; head over to [NetAwareDesktop](https://github.com/Thibstars/NetAwareDesktop).

 ````java
 public class Demo {